 Because SharePoint Server often runs in environments in which databases are managed by separate SQL Server database administrators, this document is intended for joint use by SharePoint Server farm implementers and SQL Server database administrators.
 It assumes significant understanding of both SharePoint Server and SQL Server.

 This article assumes that you are familiar with the concepts that are presented in Capacity management and sizing for SharePoint Server 2013.

-Design and configuration process for SharePoint Server 2016 storage and database tier
+Design and configuration process for SharePoint Servers 2016 and 2019 storage and database tier

 We recommend that you break the storage and database tier design process into the following steps.
 These sections provide detailed information about each design step, including storage requirements and best practices:

 Gather storage and SQL Server space and I/O requirements

 Several SharePoint Server architectural factors influence storage design.
 The key factors are: the amount of content, enabled features, deployed service applications, number of farms, and availability requirements.